rawburt/langjam-gamejam-2025/docs/LANGUAGE.md

 The programming language is a statically typed programming language that compiles to JavaScript with specific knowledge of the JavaScript game engine it is compiling for.

+Details about the compiler architecture and features can be found at [./COMPILER.md](./COMPILER.md).

 ## Basic Types

 * `unit` (only used for function return types)